danieljmlee/Teach-on-Time/README.md

 Privacy policy
 ----------------------------------------------------------------------------------------------
-Teach on Time does not collect any information.
+Teach on Time does not collect any private information.
 All your data is saved locally on your device.